kevinpt/ripyl/doc/rst/tut_plot.rst

     :scale: 60%

-The :meth:`~.Plotter.plot` method has a ``label_format`` parameter that controls the default format for annotations.
+The :meth:`~.Plotter.plot` method has a ``label_format`` parameter that controls the default format for the annotation text labels.
 The available formats are defined in the :class:`~.AnnotationFormat` enum:

 Hidden
-    Invisible text label
+    Invisible text label.
+Only the colored rectangle is drawn

 Invisible
     Invisible text label and rectangle